open-ephys/bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 > - This tutorial uses NeuropixelsV1e Headstage as an example, but the process is
 >   similar for other ephys headstages.
 In fact, this tutorial can be used to send
 >   data from any Bonsai operator that produces [matrices](xref:OpenCV.Net.Mat).
-> - This tutorial assumes you are familiar with the [hardware guide](xref:hardware)
+> - This tutorial assumes you are familiar with the <xref:data-acq-quick-start>
->   of the ONIX headstage you intend to use.
+>   guide for the ONIX headstage you intend to use.
 > - A [video summary](#video-summary) of this tutorial is is available at the
 >   bottom of this page.